 - Cream of mushroom soup

-Directions: Preheat your oven to 350°F (175°C).
-In a baking dish, mix uncooked rice with cream of mushroom soup and any chosen vegetables.
-Place the chicken breasts on top, season them, and pour in water or broth until everything is slightly submerged.
-Cover with foil and bake for about 1 hour, or until the chicken is done and the rice is tender.
+Directions: Preheat oven to 350°F (175°C).
+In a baking dish, mix uncooked rice with the soup and any veggies.
+Put chicken on top, season, and add broth or water till it’s just covered.
+Cover with foil and bake about 1 hour, till chicken is cooked and rice is tender.

-Advice: You can prepare this dish the night before and refrigerate it until you’re ready to bake it.
-Experiment with different cream soups for varied flavors.
+Advice: You can mix it up the night before and keep it in the fridge.
+Try different cream soups for new flavors.

 4.3 Chicken Biryani

-Biryani is a fragrant, spiced rice dish layered with marinated chicken, ideal for special occasions.
+Biryani is a spiced rice dish with layers of marinated chicken, perfect for special days.

 - Ingredients: